ipfs/kubo/filestore/README.md

 configured to the default value of only binding to the localhost (`127.0.0.1`).

-With the API.ServerSideAdds option enabled you can add files using `filestore add-ss`.
-Since the file will read by the daemon the absolute path must be specified.
-For example, to add the file `hello.txt` in the local directory use something like:
+With the `Filestore.APIServerSidePaths` option enabled you can add files using `filestore add -S`.
+For example, to add the file `hello.txt` in the current directory use:
 ```
-  ipfs filestore add-ss "`pwd`"/hello.txt
+  ipfs filestore add -S -P hello.txt
 ```

-If the contents of an added file have changed the block will become invalid.
-The filestore uses the modification-time to determine if a file has changed.
-If the mod-time of a file differs from what is expected the contents of the block are rechecked by recomputing the multihash and failing if the hash differs from what is expected.

-Adding files to the filestore will generally be faster than adding blocks normally as less data is copied around.
-Retrieving blocks from the filestore takes about the same time when the hash is not recomputed, when it is retrieval is slower.

 ## Verifying blocks